ipolishc22/f1-podium-predictor/README.md

   - Sorting and formatting output
 - Promotes modular, reusable code and consistent results.

-> ⚠️ Note: This is an early version of the project meant as a **portfolio showcase**.
-While the notebooks are runnable with the included `requirements.txt`, the code is still under development and may require additional setup (e.g., FastF1 API configuration and race data updates).
+---

+> ⚠️ **Note:** This project is continuously evolving.
+Race predictions and code updates are added after each Grand Prix weekend.

 ---